TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 Perform AND operation on the inverted array and the given array.
 Resulting array :: **xxxx 0xxx**

-Just like we saw in the previous example of setting a bit HIGH, only the 4th bit is set to 0 and all the other pins are left unaffected irrespective of their initial states.
+Just like we saw in the previous example of setting a bit HIGH, only the 4th bit is set to 0, and all the other pins are left unaffected irrespective of their initial states.
 To put this in syntax, assuming the given array is called **EXP**.
 The above logic can be written as
 ```c++
 EXP = EXP & ~(1<<3); //One way to write it
 EXP &= ~(1<<3); //A more compact way of writing the same expression.
 ```
 ### Reading the state of a bit
 Just like setting the setting a bit HIGH and LOW, we might at times want to read the current state of the bit.
 Let us consider the following example.
-You are given an 8-bit array and the initial states of the bits are unknown, we have to find the current state of the 4th bit in the given array.
+You are given an 8-bit array, and the initial states of the bits are unknown.
+We have to find the current state of the 4th bit in the given array.

 Given array :: **xxxx yxxx**
 Left shift the given array :: **000x xxxy** (such that y is at the corner, can be done using **EXP>>3** )